Eddington-Residents-Association/website/docs/_weekly_events/eddies-cafe.md

 organiser_email:
 ---

-Eddie's is a community coffee morning at Storey's Field Centre.
-Come and start the week by enjoying a free cake and hot drink and a chat with the friendly volunteers from organiser [New Life Church](https://www.newlifechurchcambridge.org/).
+Eddie's Cafe is a community coffee morning at Storey's Field Centre.
+Come and start the week by enjoying a free cake and hot drink and a chat with neighbours and the friendly volunteers from organiser [New Life Church](https://www.newlifechurchcambridge.org/).